AGILE: Hand-Object Interaction Reconstruction from Video via Agentic Generation: Experiments

 \subsection{Application: Real-to-Sim Retargeting}

-To validate the physical plausibility of our reconstructions for Embodied AI, we implement a scalable Real-to-Sim pipeline.
-We import the reconstructed sequence into Isaac Gym~\cite{makoviychuk2021isaac} and map the human hand motion to a multi-fingered robotic hand (e.g., Shadow) using kinematic optimization~\cite{qin2023anyteleop}, with the agentic-generated mesh serving as a dynamic rigid body.
+To showcase the utility of our reconstructions for Embodied AI, we demonstrate a scalable Real-to-Sim retargeting pipeline.
+We import the reconstructed sequence into Isaac Gym~\cite{makoviychuk2021isaac} and map the human hand motion to a dexterous robotic hand (e.g., Shadow) via kinematic optimization~\cite{qin2023anyteleop}, using the agentic-generated mesh as the manipulated asset.

-As illustrated in Figure~\ref{fig:retargeting}, \sysname{} effectively bridges the gap between video and simulation: (1) \textit{Simulation-Ready Assets}: Our generated meshes are watertight and topologically clean, enabling stable collision detection without manual post-processing.
-(2) \textit{Robust Kinematic Transfer}: Crucially, stable grasps are maintained solely through kinematic mapping, without auxiliary reinforcement learning or physics-based correction.
-This stability serves as a rigorous validation of our reconstruction quality, confirming that \sysname{} recovers accurate relative poses and contact states.
-By automating this process, our framework unlocks the potential to curate large-scale manipulation datasets from unconstrained monocular videos for generalist policy learning.
+As illustrated in Figure~\ref{fig:retargeting}, \sysname{} effectively bridges the gap between video and simulation: (1) \textit{Simulation-Ready Assets}: Our generated meshes are watertight and topologically clean, ready to be loaded into the simulator without manual cleanup.
+(2) \textit{Faithful Kinematic Transfer}: The retargeted grasps closely follow the recovered hand-object configurations through purely kinematic mapping, providing a qualitative validation that \sysname{} recovers accurate relative poses and contact states.
+We note that this demonstration focuses on kinematic visualization rather than full physics-based rollout; closing the loop with contact dynamics and policy learning is left to future work.
+Nevertheless, by automating the path from monocular video to retargetable assets, our framework opens a route toward curating large-scale manipulation data from unconstrained videos for generalist policy learning.